America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 Type of basing underwater

-At present, Russian long-range missiles have been accepted into service conditionally, since some performance characteristics do not fully suit the customer.
+Currently, Russian long-range missiles have been accepted into service conditionally, since some performance characteristics do not completely satisfy the customer.
 However, about 50 units of 3M30 have already been produced.
 Unfortunately, the best rocket in the world is waiting in the wings.

 "Topol M"

 Tests of the missile system, which became the second in the Topol family, were completed in 1994, and three years later, it was put into service with the Strategic Missile Forces.
 However, he failed to become one of the main components of the Russian nuclear triad.
-In 2017, the Ministry of Defense of the Russian Federation stopped purchasing the product, opting for the RS-24 Yars.
+In 2017, the Russian Defense Ministry stopped purchasing the product, opting for the RS-24 Yars.

-Modern rocket launcher of Russia "Topol-M" at the parade in Moscow
+Modern Russian launch vehicle "Topol-M" at a parade in Moscow

 Name Meaning Note